 IPT as a Supplemental Treatment

-As a supplemental treatment or one used in tandem with cognitive behavior therapy or other more traditional treatments for BN, IPT may be particularly effective.
+IPT may be particularly effective as a supplemental treatment or in tandem with cognitive behavior therapy or other more traditional treatments for BN.

 One study found IPT helpful in significantly reducing symptoms of both eating disorders and depression.
-According to researchers, the twin results were likely closely connected, with the reduction of depressive symptoms likely leading to the reduction of eating disorder symptoms.
-[5]
+According to researchers, the twin results were likely closely connected, with the reduction of depressive symptoms likely leading to the decrease in eating disorder symptoms.5

-This apparent connection is important, as depression commonly co-occurs with eating disorders, including BN, and can negatively affect treatment or recovery outcomes if not successfully addressed.
+This apparent connection is essential, as depression commonly co-occurs with eating disorders, including BN, and can negatively affect treatment or recovery outcomes if not successfully addressed.

 Finding Help for Bulimia Nervosa

 If you or a loved one are struggling with bulimia nervosa, it’s important to seek help.
-This condition is dangerous and can even be deadly if left untreated.
+This condition are dangerous and can even be deadly if left untreated.

-It may feel overwhelming to look for proper care, but you can reach out to your therapist, physician, or other trusted medical professionals for help identifying potential next best steps.
-A number of bulimia hotlines, which allow you to remain anonymous, can also help provide you with helpful information and resources.
+It may feel overwhelming to seek proper care, but you can reach out to your therapist, physician, or other trusted medical professional for help identifying potential next steps.
+A number of bulimia hotlines, which allow you to remain anonymous, can also provide you with helpful information and resources.

 Resources